 Lower respiratory tract infections

-- Shortness of breath (because the passageway becomes narrow so that carrying less air to the lungs)
+- Shortness of breath (because the passageway becomes narrow carrying less air to the lungs)

 - Fever (low)